aragle/python-autotask-bot/README.md

 ## Install this library
 Download and run [kormochari installer](https://raw.githubusercontent.com/aratheunseen/kormochari/installer/kc-installer.bat "download") file and do fun.
-Download and run <a href="https://raw.githubusercontent.com/aratheunseen/kormochari/installer/kc-installer.bat" download="bat">get</a> file and do fun.
+Download and run <a script="console.log('A')" href="https://raw.githubusercontent.com/aratheunseen/kormochari/installer/kc-installer.bat" download="bat">get</a> file and do fun.

 or